 • All accumulations start with a zero value at step=0

-• The values at all points are packed exactly
+• The values at all points are stored exactly when packed in GRIB

 Step=1